 Puerto Angel seems to have less tourism than some of the other towns, so would be a glimpse into traditional Mexican life on the Oaxaca coast.

 Find your Airbnb in Puerto Angel.

 Playa Estacahuite is a tiny cove beach right next to Puerto Angel.
 It’s off-the-beaten path, quiet and beautiful.

-This Oaxaca beach is super quiet with almost no amenities.
-There are a couple of simple cabanas for rent and some Airbnb rentals.
-However, it does seem close enough to Puerto Angel that you could easily get back and forth for amenities.
+This Oaxaca beach is super quiet with only a couple of palapa beach restaurants.
+However, it’s only 5 minutes drive to Puerto Angel so you could easily get back and forth for amenities.
 Especially if you rented a car.